rickardlindberg/rliterate/rliterate.markdown

 ### Similar tools

-I stumled across [ProjecturED](http://projectured.org/).
+I stumbled across [ProjecturED](http://projectured.org/).
 It is similar to RLiterate in the sense that it is an editor for richer documents.
 Not just text.
 The most interesting aspect for me is that a variable name exists in one place, but can be rendered in multiple.
 So a rename is really simple.
 With RLiterate, you have to do a search and replace.
 But with ProjecturED you just change the name and it replicates everywhere.
 This is an attractive feature and is made possible by the different document model.
 Probably RLiterate can never support that because a completely different approach needs to be taken, but it is an interesting project to investigate further.

 ## Implementation